 - 150 g mushrooms (about 5oz), finely chopped, see recipe notes

-- 1 tbsp finely chopped fresh sage (or 1 tsp dried sage)
+- 1 tablespoon finely chopped fresh sage (or 1 teaspoon dried sage)

-- 1 tbsp finely chopped fresh rosemary (or 1 tsp dried rosemary)
+- 1 tablespoon finely chopped fresh rosemary (or 1 teaspoon dried rosemary)

 - 1 ½ cups arborio rice

 - 1 cup finely chopped kale (about 4 large leaves)